AMartin40/CovidSurviving-Economics/README.md

 ### Dataset Preparation and Preprocessing

-Leveraging unemployment data from the U.S. Bureau of Labor Statistics (BLS) and the most recent real estate data for single family home prices on zillow.com; to determine pre-covid results we measured data from January through May of 2019.
-Utilize Supervised Machine Learning  to target answers.
+Leveraging unemployment data from the U.S. Bureau of Labor Statistics (BLS) and the most recent real estate data for single family home prices on zillow.com; we measured data from January through May of 2019 and January through May of 2020.
+To accuratly determine if a spike in unemployment will negatively affect the single home prices we utilized Supervised Machine Learning to target the results.